-The 1936 "Halo" Tiara, made by the House of Cartier, jeweller to kings, was presented to Princess Elizabeth (now The Queen) by her mother on her 18th birthday.
+The 1936 "Halo" Tiara, made by the House of Cartier, the jeweler to kings, was presented to Princess Elizabeth (now The Queen) by her mother on her 18th birthday.
 The Tiara was originally purchased by the Duke of York (later King George VI) for the Duchess of York - later Queen Elizabeth, the Queen Mother - on November 18, 1936, three weeks before he succeeded his brother, King Edward VIII, who abdicated for the Love of Wallis Simpson.

 The "halo of light" was also worn by Princess Margaret, the Queen's sister in 1955, while Princess Anne, the Queen's daughter appeared wearing the Tiara on several official ceremonies in the 1970s.

-Cartier crowns, include The 'Persian' Crown commissioned in the same year as the 'Halo' of 1936, and made from platinum.
+Cartier crowns include The 'Persian' Crown commissioned in the same year as the 'Halo' of 1936, and made from platinum.
 The principal designers at Cartier managed to capture, in their jewels, a light airiness of delicate platinum workmanship.
-The crown of Jewellers is world renowned for their crowns.
+The crown of Jewellers is world-renowned for their crowns.

 Read more about Persian/Arabic Gulf Pearls...

-Kate's pear-shaped diamond earrings by British company, Robinson Pelham Jewellery Ltd were designed specifically to match the Cartier Halo Tiara.
+Kate's pear-shaped diamond earrings by a British company, Robinson Pelham Jewellery Ltd were designed specifically to match the Cartier Halo Tiara.
 The earrings were a present to Kate from her parents, Carole and Michael Middleton on her wedding day.
-One pave set diamond acorn suspended in the centre of each earring, fell from a delicate oak leaf.
+One pave set diamond acorn suspended in the center of each earring, fell from a delicate oak leaf.

 The design of the earrings is such, to match the design motif in the Tiara and also echoes the Middleton family’s new coat of arms, which again includes acorns and oak leaves.